 To establish an RDP connection to a server that requires you to enter a ticket ID

 Enter the ticket ID into your Remote Desktop client application into the User name field, before or after the regular content (for example, your username) of the field.
 You must provide the ticket ID in the following format:

 Replace <your-ticket-id> with your actual ticket number.
 For example:

-Your plugin may use a different name for the key ticket_id shown in the example.
+NOTE: Your plugin may use a different name for the key ticket_id shown in the example.
 Plugins work with key-value pairs and the names of keys are entirely up to individual plugins.

 To encode additional data, you can use the following special characters:

 For example, to add a token ID before your username, use the following format:

 Note how domain information is provided.
 If your server is in a domain, make sure that you specify the domain in this format: putting it in front, followed by a backslash (\).